Arnabot

 How it solves the problem

 Instead of PMs manually updating 3-5 tools after each meeting, AI proposes cross-tool updates in one preview screen.
-User reviews and approves in 30 seconds.
+User reviews and approves in 30 seconds, without leaving the tool they're already in.

 Mobile —